 The state of the electricity industry in Victoria

-Victoria is the second largest electricity market in Australia, with 14 retailers providing energy to more than two million households across the state, as of early 2016.
+According to the Australian Energy Market Commission, Victoria is the second largest electricity market in Australia, with 22 electricity retail businesses (25 electricity brands) supplying around 2.78 million small electricity customers (as of December, 2016).
 This provides customers with an excellent selection of companies to choose from, and those who do their research before committing to an energy provider are typically able to score some great electricity plans and save significantly on their power bills.

 As is the case in many regions across Australia, Victoria is supporting a big push toward eco-friendly energy.
 One of the ways the government has facilitated this is by amending some of the regulations concerning small-scale renewable energy production.
 As a result, households are now able to purchase roof-top solar panels and enter into solar power purchase agreements with certain companies.